Three Questions for Fintech Product Managers

-Now, as a fintech-focused investor, I’ve become attuned to these nuances when evaluating the probable success of financial products.
-In the ensuing years, we’ve seen fintech move from a specialized vertical, like lending, to a more generalized horizontal (every company is a fintech company).
+Now, as a fintech-focused investor, I’ve become attuned to these nuances when evaluating the probable success of fintech products.
+In the ensuing years, we’ve seen fintech move from a specialized vertical, like lenders and challenger banks, to a more generalized horizontal (every company is a fintech company).
 Product leaders across many categories—from Uber to Google—are looking to adopt banking, lending, payments, and more.
 I’ve previously described this trend as a race between consumer companies trying to build financial services and financial services providers trying to build consumer products.
 But while many are now exploring fintech applications, the dynamics of building such products are unique.

 In my deep dive into financial services as GM of consumer products at Credit Karma, I developed a set of questions that helped us hone the intent and design of the product and shape the user experience.
 That framework ended up inspiring many helpful conversations and vastly improved the quality of our output.